VirtoCommerce/vc-module-app-insights/README.md

 ```

 ### Troubleshooting
-1. Set `VirtoCommerce:ApplicationInsights:EnableProfiler` to `false` to disable the Application Insights Profiler feature and prevent from receiving `Instrumentation Key is empty` error if application insight is not configured.
 1. TraceUpload.zip which are responsible for uploading the profiler data to Application Insights should be copied to the /app_data/modules/ folder of your Virto Commerce Platform instance.
 1. [Troubleshoot Code Optimizations](https://learn.microsoft.com/en-us/azure/azure-monitor/optimization-insights/code-optimizations-troubleshoot)
 1. [Troubleshoot Application Insights Profiler](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler-troubleshooting)